Gospel & Universe

 Historical Bearings

 Doubt pops up in all sorts of ways throughout history, and in literature it pops up in deep and consistent ways.
-This is natural, since literature tends to mirror human nature, showing “virtue her own feature, scorn her own image, and the very age and body of the time his form and pressure” (Hamlet 3.2).
+This is natural, since literature tends to mirror human nature.
+During the English Renaissance, Shakespeare writes that drama shows “virtue her own feature, scorn her own image, and the very age and body of the time his form and pressure” (Hamlet 3.2).
+Because literature reflects reality, and because reality is always changing, the writer tends to come up with provisional statements rather than eternal truths.
+In Ancient Greece, Heraclitus said that we never step into the same river twice.
+The agnostic in any Age merely has to look up into the stars to see what he doesn’t know.
+He can imagine it’s heaven, or infinite space, but until humans reach a place ten trillion light years from home, he’ll hold off making claims about the nature of the universe.

-While we can see doubt in the distant past and in literature in general, the Western version of agnosticism starts to gain focus in the Renaissance, when logic, humanism, and science urged a re-think of the Medieval doctrines of the Church — as in the irreverent novels of Rabelais, or as in the astronomy of Galileo and Giordano Bruno: Galileo completed the heliocentric argument begun earlier by Copernicus, and Bruno hypothesized that outer space went on without end and that stars might have life-sustaining planets of their own.
-These two thinkers illustrate how hard it was to challenge prevailing ideas: Galileo was forced to recant what was in fact true, and Bruno was burned at the stake in 1600.
+While we can see doubt in the distant past and in literature in general, the Western version of agnosticism starts to gain focus in the Renaissance, when humanism and science urge a re-think of the Medieval doctrines of the Church — for instance, in the irreverent novels of Rabelais, or the astronomy of Galileo and Giordano Bruno.
+Galileo completed the heliocentric argument begun earlier by Copernicus, and Bruno hypothesized that outer space went on without end.
+Bruno even speculated that stars might have life-sustaining planets of their own.
+Yet Galileo and Bruno didn’t operate in a free world, but in one where dogma was still tyrannizing science: Galileo was forced to recant what was in fact true, and Bruno was burned at the stake in 1600.

 ~ statue of Bruno in Campo de’ Fiori, Rome ~